anson-vandoren/mailfeed/README.md

 ### Feed Items

-- Feed Items have a UUID identifier.
 - Feed Items have a title.
 If the item does not include one, the description will be used if it exists, otherwise the URL will be used if present, otherwise the feed title and date will be used.
-- Feed Items have a URL, which is the URL of the item.
+- Feed Items have a link, which is the URL of the item.
 - Feed Items have a publication date.
 If the item does not include one, the time the item was received will be used.
 - Feed Items may have a description.